This adult was crossing a road one morning at the eastern edge of San Diego County when I startled it

 The snake then follows the trail of the envenomated animal and swallows it whole.

 Pits on the sides of the head sense heat.
-These heat sensors help the snake to locate prey by their warmth.
+These heat sensors help the snake to locate warm-blooded prey by their temperature.

 Females probably start bearing young at three years of age and breed annually.
 (Klauber, 1982)